Freehold Township, New Jersey: Rail

 In the 19th & 20th centuries, Freehold Borough and Freehold Township had two major railways.
-One major railway in the area was the Freehold and Jamesburg Agricultural Railroad, which was owned and operated by the Camden & Amboy Railroad Company (C&A).
+One major railway in the area was the Freehold and Jamesburg Agricultural Railroad, which was owned and operated by the Camden & Amboy Railroad Company.
 Surveying for the line began on September 8, 1851, grading began on October 19, 1852, and the first track was laid on April 4, 1853.
 The first section of line was opened on July 18, 1853.
 The establishment of the Freehold & Jamesburg Agricultural Railroad helped make the Freeholds a transportation hub.
 The other major railway in the area was the Central Railroad of New Jersey, which had a branch that connected the still-active former Penn Central line from Jamesburg to CNJ's Seashore Branch and the New York and Long Branch line (now owned by NJ Transit) at Matawan.

 The Freehold and Jamesburg Railroad was abandoned by the early 1930s.
-A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners (PUC) to Jersey Central Power & Light Company in 1966, with occasional freight service still being used through the Freehold Industrial Track.
+A 2.8 mi portion of the former railroad's right-of-way was later approved to be sold by the New Jersey Board of Public Utility Commissioners to Jersey Central Power & Light Company in 1966, with occasional freight service still being used through the Freehold Industrial Track.
 Meanwhile, The Central Railroad of New Jersey went into bankruptcy in the early 1970s and entered into Conrail on April 1, 1976, with its freight service on the rails from Freehold to Matawan being terminated in 1979 (the rails were removed in 1980).
 Today, it is mostly a rail-trail, converting into the Henry Hudson Trail.

-The Monmouth Ocean Middlesex Line is a proposal by New Jersey Transit to restore passenger railway service to the region, by using the same tracks as the Freehold Industrial Track.
+The Monmouth Ocean Middlesex Line is a proposal by NJ Transit to restore passenger railway service to the region, by using the same tracks as the Freehold Industrial Track.
 The township and its neighboring borough would be potential stops for the 'MOM' Line.

-As of now, the nearest train stations to the township are located in Aberdeen-Matawan, Asbury Park, and Long Branch on the North Jersey Coast Line, and Metropark in Iselin, New Brunswick, and Princeton Junction on the Northeast Corridor Line.
+As of now, the nearest train stations to the township are located at Aberdeen-Matawan, Asbury Park and Long Branch on the North Jersey Coast Line, and Metropark (in Iselin), New Brunswick and Princeton Junction on the Northeast Corridor Line.